 Looking for Smile Direct Club reviews?
+Or wondering ‘does Smile Direct really work?'
 You're in the right place!

 Traditional braces and invisible aligners like Invisalign are expensive, and cosmetic dentistry is not covered by most insurance plans.
-Home braces kits like those offered by Smile Direct Club may be a more convenient and affordable option for some looking to straighten their teeth.
+Home braces kits like those offered by Smile Direct Club can be a more convenient and affordable option for some people.

 - Customer service

 We'll also look at some Smile Direct alternatives in case you're still deciding which aligners are right for you.

 - 1 Smile Direct Club overview

 - 2.1 Crystal's review: Positive and negative sides of Smile Direct Club